Turbin3/poseidon/examples/quick-start.md

 If a user wants to store anything on Solana, such as `VoteState` in this case, they’ll need to pay [rent](https://docs.solanalabs.com/implemented-proposals/rent) for the space they’re using, as validators need to store the data on their hardware.
 To cover this rent, we add `user` with the `Signer` type as a parameter, allowing the user to transfer their SOL to the `VoteState` account to pay for the rent.

 We’ve mentioned PDA several times, but what is it?
 [PDA](https://solana.com/docs/core/pda) (Program Derived Address) is an important concept on Solana.
 It allows an account to be controlled by a specified program.
+To construct a PDA, you need a seed—a byte array that can be derived from a string, public key, integer, or even combinations of these!
+In this case, we use the string `“vote”` as the seed.
+You can find more examples of different seed combinations in the provided [examples](https://github.com/3uild-3thos/poseidon/tree/master/examples).

 After the state account is initialized, we can assign an initial value, `new i64(0)`, to it.